Namrajp/git_practice/README.md

 # How git fetch works

 To understand how git fetch works we have to talk about how git organizes and stores commits.
 Behind scenes, in the ropository's `./.git/objects/` directory.
 All commits from local or remote branches are kept safely there,seperated through use of branch refs.
-Local branches inside ./.git/refs/heads and remote branches inside `./.git/refs/`remotes.
+Local branches inside `./.git/refs/heads` directory and remote branches inside `./.git/refs/remotes` directory .
 We can see that if we type `$ git branch` or `$ git branch -r`.
-The same output as we type `ls ./.git/refs/heads/`.
+The same output as we type `ls ./.git/refs/heads` or `ls ./.git/refs/remotes`.
+Git fetch is used to download files from remote repository from other person.
+We need a link to their remote repo.
+That link is added with
+- `$ git remote add origin remote_url_of_other_person`
+- `$ git fetch origin master`
+- `$ git merge`
+- Conflicts can occur, we resolve that in our text editor by removing unwanted changes, and make another commit.
+We make another commit if we remove a commit using ` $ git revert` .

+### Origin is a shortname for remote repository
+Our remote repository on github has a name like awesome_Project, proj_xyz and if we want to connect to our remote repo we need a URL of our remote repo.
+So, instead of typing URL we give it a name, that is origin, we can give any other names.
+- `$ git remote add origin URL_remote_awesome_Project`
+- `$ git remote add origin URL_remote_OpenSource_Proj`
+- - `$ git remote add upstream URL_remote_OpenSource_Proj`
+Git stores seperate origin for each of different remote repository.

+## Pull is alternative that combines fetch and merge.
+- `$ git pull`

 ## Git fetch commands and options